euwbah/hid-info-sender/README.md

 For sending device utilization stats to my [QMK keymap for the Sofle RGB keyboard](https://github.com/euwbah/sofle_rgb_qmk/tree/master/keyboards/sofle/keymaps/euwbah).

 Works on Windows only.
+See [byte format](#byte-format) for the data format to port this to other OSes.

 ## Setup

 - Install latest Python for windows.
 Make sure you have the `py` command/launcher available in your terminal.
 - Install HIDAPI
-  - Download the latest compiled dll and lib from https://github.com/libusb/hidapi/releases/
+  - Download the latest compiled dll and lib from [libusb/hidapi releases](https://github.com/libusb/hidapi/releases/)
   - On Windows, you will need to 'install' the `.dll` and `.lib` by copying the appropriate dlls to `C:\Windows\System32`.
 On 64-bit Windows, use the ones in the x64 folder.
 - Install Open Hardware Monitor (for CPU temp)
-  - Download the latest zip from https://openhardwaremonitor.org/downloads/
+  - Download the latest zip from [openhardwaremonitor.org](https://openhardwaremonitor.org/downloads/)
   - Run the .exe once with admin rights, make sure it works.
   - Copy the `OpenHardwareMonitorLib.dll` from the install directory to the same directory as this script.
 - `pip install hid` - this python package is a wrapper for HIDAPI.